simonhw/campsite-bookings/README.md

 This content shows all the details that the user would have entered when making a booking: arrival date, departure date, and number of guests.
 When no children were booked in, this field is omitted entirely from the card.

 #### Editing Bookings
-The user can edit or delete bookings up until two days before the arrival date.
+The user can edit or delete bookings up to two days before the arrival date.
 When the edit button is clicked, the user is brought back to the booking form page.
 Through the use of template tags, the page checks if a booking id exists.
-In this case, it does as the user has clicked on the "Edit" button, calling the `booking_edit` view which populates the form with the correct data.
+In this case it does, as the user has clicked on the "Edit" button, calling the `booking_edit` view which populates the form with the correct data.
 The heading is thus changed to read "Edit Your Stay" and the submit button text is changed to "Update".
 This is a way of making sure the user is aware that they are editing an existing booking as opposed to making a new one.

 ![Edit Your Stay page](static/images/readme/edit-booking.png)

 If the new data is valid, the user is shown a message confirming their action and is redirected to the `user_bookings.html` page.
+If it is not, the form does not submit and any validation errors are displayed to the user in a message.

 ![Edit booking toast message](static/images/readme/edit-booking-toast.png)

-If the booking arrival date is within the next 48 hours, the user is not able to amend the details and a modal message is displayed informing the user of this and prompting them to get in contact with the campsite staff.
+If the booking arrival date is within the next 48 hours, the user is not able to amend the details unless they are also a staff member.
+A modal message is displayed informing the user of this and prompts them to get in contact with the campsite staff.
 A modal was chosen for this feature as it forces the user to acknowledge the message and click a button labelled "Understood" before they can interact with the website again.
 The campsite contact phone number is linked here for the user's convenience.
+The email address was not included here as the campsite owners want to encourage the user to get in touch directly and deal with any issues as soon as possible.

 ![Edit booking denied modal](static/images/readme/edit-denied.png)